LHNCBC/formbuilder-lhcforms/API.md

 After setting up the message event handler, open the form builder in a new window.
 Use the <a href="https://developer.mozilla.org/docs/Web/API/Window/open">
 `window.open()`</a> method of the DOM Window interface.
 The form builder uses the parent window's location url to send the messages.
-Cross origin (CORS) restrictions prevent accessing the information, so the caller needs to provide the `window.location.href` as a`referrer` parameter in the url to establish the communication.
+Cross-origin (CORS) restrictions prevent accessing the information, so the caller needs to provide the `window.location.href` as a`referrer` parameter in the url to establish the communication.
 The pathname to provide the url parameter is `/window-open`.